Account Based Marketing: Tools, Tips, and Tactics for ABM Success

 ABM can be broken down into three distinct subsets: Strategic, Lite, and Programmatic.
 While traditional ABM (Strategic) has been the usual suspect, new technologies have enabled different types of strategic ABM to emerge.

 Strategic ABM (One-to-One)

 Strategic ABM is what is typically thought of as the more “traditional” route of account-based marketing.
-With Strategic ABM, the goal is to create highly tailored marketing campaigns that are hyper focused on individual target accounts.
+The goal is to create highly tailored ABM marketing campaigns that are hyper-focused on individual target accounts.
 With Strategic ABM, your investment per account and lead is generally larger than other styles of ABM, yet it often offers the best return on investment (see our video brochure example later on in this article).
 In this model, the key to success lies in a synergized plan of attack between sales and marketing: